 This manufacturer indicates AN AUXILIARY DRAIN IS REQUIRED.
 All RPZ valve manufacturers publish discharge rates for the relief valve.
 The relief valve is designed to discharge high volumes of water during conditions of valve and system failure.
 In the top paragraph, notice the manufacturer indicates they shall not be responsible for any damage caused by a lack of an auxiliary drain.

-If you are an architect, design engineer or building owner, consider the risk of installing RPZ valves inside the building.
-Backflow device companies provide flood protection, shutdown valves and relief valve discharge rates because they know the discharge from a relief valve can cause catastrophic flooding.
+If you're an architect, design engineer or building owner, consider the risk of installing RPZ valves inside the building.
+Backflow device companies provide flood sensors, shutdown valves and relief valve discharge rates because they know the discharge from a relief valve can cause catastrophic flooding and excessive discharge.

-Over the last several years, municipalities and water purveyors have been evolving their standards for backflow prevention valves on commercial facilities.
+Over the last several years, municipalities' local water authority and water purveyors have been evolving their standards for backflow prevention valves on commercial facilities.
+Discover the best practices in backflow prevention & protection with our free guide.